andrewrubin/learn-js-intro/README.md

 - Tracking your users' behaviour, in an effort to provide marketing/strategy insight.
 - And a whole lot more!

-## Part 1

 ### Examples of JavaScript's usefulness
 - **A _to-do list_ component**
   - Discuss the basic evolution of a component, from HTML to CSS to JS.
   - Example 1.1 - static HTML: https://codepen.io/andyranged/pen/f7ce88815ce544cfa91b780abec90a93
   - Example 1.2 - adding some CSS styling: https://codepen.io/andyranged/pen/657c499a997345d6c4756cfbb80c384c
-  - Example 1.3 - bringing the component to life with JavaScript: https://codepen.io/andyranged/pen/e43f7b694367ad8c89bb6093ba057fba
+  - Example 1.3 - bringing the component to life with JavaScript: https://codepen.io/andyranged/pen/a5778886dc0c35230e0e52f0ddf660bf
   - Not only does this **Example 1.3** show how to bring interactivity to a component; it also illustrates how data is stored and retrieved based on user input.
-You can see the data being manipulated in the `console` here:
+You can see the data being manipulated in the `console`.
+-

 ## Part 2